≡ Menu

 While AB InBev’s beverage sales volumes declined in fiscal 2020, they have significantly recovered in post-pandemic periods.

-As shown in the chart above, AB InBev’s beverage sales volumes hit record figures as of 2022 across all segments, including the company’s own beer and non-beer volumes.
+As shown in the chart above, AB InBev’s beverage sales volumes have been steadily recovering, hitting a record figure in fiscla year 2022 across all segments – beer and non-beer sectors.

 AB InBev’s Steady Regional Revenue Growth